Our impact

 +1,5 million

-76 countries visited and more than 300 stopovers
+km travelled – 76 countries visited – more than 300 stopovers

 1 million

-Initially, a project carried out by a schooner was not taken seriously by the scientific community, but the success of this new form of non-institutional oceanography, based on a public/private partnership, is now clear for all to see.
+Initially, a project carried out by a schooner was not taken seriously by the scientific community, but the success of this new form of non-institutional oceanography, based on a public/private partnership, is now proven.

 Dr Françoise Gaill – excerpts from the Journal du CNRS